vpavlenko/study-music/README.md

 Do you know how to enroll in a music theory program after a computer science BSc and two years of jazz college?
 Please, let me know: cxielamiko@gmail.com, [t.me/vitalypavlenko](https://t.me/vitalypavlenko) (asking for myself)

 Also, I'm happy to chat on topics of visualisation-aided music education and research popularisation

+Also, I'm always looking for a cheap room in the UK :)